top of page

 Final Thought

 Life Safety Code citations are rarely about intent; they’re about risk.
 What feels like a small operational workaround can have significant compliance consequences when viewed through the lens of fire protection and patient safety.
+By understanding how surveyors interpret storage practices—and addressing them early—ambulatory surgery centers can avoid common deficiencies and maintain a safer, more compliant environment.

 Comments